Carbohydrates : Classification and its Basics

 Heteropolysaccharides:

 On hydrolysis, it gives a mixture of monosaccharides.
-They are numerous in both plants and animals.
-These are also having not only simple sugars.
-They are mix with derivatives of sugars (such as amino sugars and uronic sugars).
+Monosaccharides are abundant in both plants and animals.
+These are not limited to simple sugars.
+They combine with sugar derivatives such as amino sugars and uronic sugars.

 • These are gelatinous substances with a high molecular weight